simeononsecurity/simeononsecurity.ch/content/articles/secure-coding-standards-for-c-sharp/index.en.md

 C Sharp frameworks such as ASP.NET and .NET Core have their secure coding standards.
 Developers should follow these standards when developing applications using these frameworks.

 ### ASP.NET
-ASP.NET is a popular web framework for C#.
+ASP.NET is a popular web framework for C Sharp.
 Here are some secure coding standards for ASP.NET:

 - Use ASP.NET's built-in authentication system instead of creating a custom authentication system.
 For example, you can use ASP.NET's `Identity` system to manage user authentication and authorization.
 - Use ASP.NET's built-in password hashing functions instead of creating custom password hashing methods.
 For example, you can use ASP.NET's `PasswordHasher` class to securely hash and verify passwords.